They all spoke to me calmly and explained what would be happening. They were amazing.

 You won’t usually notice any changes to your side (peripheral) vision with this condition.

-The dry type of AMD is the more common of the two and affects how you can see fine detail.
+The dry type of AMD is the more common of the two types of macular degeneration and affects how you can see fine detail.
 It happens quite slowly, so a lot of people don’t realise a change in vision, but you’ll tend to find it more difficult to read, watch the television, drive and use your computer.

 Dry AMD happens when the pigment layer found under the retina (called the RPE) breaks down.
 Some cases are caused by a build-up of waste products (called drusen) underneath the macula.